LispCookbook/cl-cookbook/emacs-ide.md

 - evaluate a defun with `C-M-x`,
 - evaluate the sexp before the point with `C-x C-e`.
 See also other commands in the menu.

+---
+**EVALUATION VS COMPILATION**

+There are a couple of pragmatic differences when choosing between compiling or evaluating.
+In general, it is better to *compile* top-level forms, for two reasons:
+* Compiling a top-level form highlights warnings and errors in the editor, evaluation does not.
+* SLIME keeps track of line-numbers of compiled forms; when a top-level form is evaluated, the file line number information is lost.
+That's problematic for code navigation afterwards.
+---

 <a name="Slide-12"></a>